geoflows/D-Claw/user_guide/overview.md

 ### 1.8 Best practices with respect to topography, grid definition, and AMR

 TODO: Want to summarize here best practices for how desired/anticipated AMR, grid definition, and topography input scales all interact.

+### 1.8 Overspecification

+Text from Dave: Redundancy/overspecification: there is no error catching for this, which might be useful in the future.
+However, it would require location overlap checks, because often a variable might be set by different methods for different parts of the domain. (e.g., it might be useful to set water depth for a lake using eta and landslide material using h, etc.).
+Ideally, qinitfiles should override the default values...however, pressure will need some attention to make sure that's the case...currently, it should be the case for h,hu,hv,m.
+There are no error checks for incompatible qinitfiles...that could be useful and not too painful to do with qinitfile overlap checks.
+Currently, in regions where there are no qinitfiles, the defaults are used (aside from pressure, which is about to undergo changes to handle the very issues you raise).

 ## 2. Specification of Inputs and Running.